-- 1. To provide sustainable access in a fiscally responsible manner to NFS lands for administration, protection, utilization, and enjoyment of NFS lands and resources consistent with the applicable land management plan. - 2.
-To manage the forest transportation system, including motor vehicle use on NFS roads and NFS trails and in areas on NFS lands, within the environmental capabilities of the land. - 3.
-To provide an appropriate range of recreation opportunities on NFS lands and to minimize conflicts among uses of NFS lands. - 4.
-To manage the forest transportation system to address user safety and convenience and efficiency of operations in an environmentally responsible manner and, where needed, to restore ecosystems along NFS roads and NFS trails designated for motor vehicle use within the limits of current and anticipated funding levels. - 5.
-To coordinate travel planning and analysis on NFS lands with federal, state, county, and other local governmental entities and tribal governments and to allow the public to participate in the designation of NFS roads, NFS trails, and areas on NFS lands for motor vehicle use. - 6.
-To designate those NFS roads, NFS trails, and areas on NFS lands that are open to motor vehicle use.
+1. To provide sustainable access in a fiscally responsible manner to NFS lands for administration, protection, utilization, and enjoyment of NFS lands and resources consistent with the applicable land management plan.

+2. To manage the forest transportation system, including motor vehicle use and OSV use on NFS roads and NFS trails and in areas on NFS lands, within the environmental capabilities of the land.

+3. To provide an appropriate range of recreation opportunities on NFS lands and to minimize conflicts among uses of NFS lands.

+4. To manage the forest transportation system to address user safety and convenience and efficiency of operations in an environmentally responsible manner and, where needed, to restore ecosystems along NFS roads and NFS trails designated for motor vehicle use or OSV use under 36 CFR Part 212, Subpart B or C, within the limits of current and anticipated funding levels.

+5. To coordinate travel planning and analysis on NFS lands with Federal, State, county, and other local governmental entities and Tribal Governments and to allow the public to participate in the designation of NFS roads, NFS trails, and areas on NFS lands for motor vehicle use or OSV use.

-- 7. To provide for regulation of use by over-snow vehicles on NFS roads, on NFS trails, and in areas on NFS lands. - 8.
-To make appropriate use of transit and intermodal transportation systems when they best meet the need for transportation to NFS destinations in a sustainable and environmentally acceptable manner.
+6. To designate those NFS roads, NFS trails, and areas on NFS lands that are open to motor vehicle use or OSV use.

+7. To make appropriate use of transit and intermodal transportation systems when they best meet the need for transportation to NFS destinations in a sustainable and environmentally acceptable manner.